Schedule triggers

 Managing access to scheduled triggers

 By default, scheduled triggers are turned off.
-In Admin Console → Platform → Agents → Scheduled triggers, admins can turn the feature on for everyone or limit access to selected users and IdP groups.
+In Admin console → Platform → Agents → Scheduled triggers, admins can turn the feature on for everyone or limit access to selected users and IdP groups.

 If you select On for some users, you can grant access to: